 Our understanding of the current position is that employees could be isolating for between 7 and 14 days and this could be extended by around a week if they develop symptoms during self-isolation.

 All absences should be treated as sickness absence.
-Managers should choose “Coronavirus with Symptoms” if the employee has symptoms and “Coronavirus Self Isolation” if they do not have symptoms.
+Managers should choose, “Sick Coronavirus” from the absence drop-down box then the relevant absent code -“Coronavirus with Symptoms” if the employee has symptoms and “Coronavirus Self Isolation” if they do not have symptoms.
 Please update the absence if the reason for absence changes.
+Please see the manager guide on managing coronavirus related absence for further information.

 You can access up to date guidance on what steps to take whilst self-isolating on the NHS website, available here.